 However, in this case, the ET found that although a breach of contract occurred, it wasn’t the intention of the company to purposefully withhold the money, so it didn’t pass the test for constructive dismissal.
 This is because the employee was made aware of the organisation’s financial situation and the mitigating circumstances surrounding their pay.

-- Kaur v Leeds Teaching Hospitals NHS Trust: Employed as a nurse at Leeds Teaching Hospital Trust for six years, Kaur filed a claim for constructive dismissal.
+Employed as a nurse at Leeds Teaching Hospital Trust for six years, Kaur filed a tribunal claim for constructive dismissal.
 She claimed that from the onset of her employment with the hospital she’d received unjustified complaints about her performance.
 The above, along with other mitigating circumstances (maternity leave, an altercation with fellow co-workers, work-related stress, the organisation’s handling of her grievance, etc) led her to quit her job.
 She made a claim for constructive dismissal and identified the final straw as the outcome of an appeal she made following the organisation's disciplinary procedure.
 Although the tribunal agreed to a preliminary hearing to get the particularisation of the claim, they went on to dismiss it.
 The judge presiding on the case stated that her case for constructive dismissal would depend on whether or not the outcome of her appeal constitutes a ‘final straw’.

-- Western Excavating ECC V Sharp: In this example, an employee resigns from his position at Western Excavating because of financial hardships in this personal life.
+In this example, an employee resigns from Western Excavating because of financial hardships in this personal life which he felt made his position untenable.
 The claimant approached his employers for an advance on his accrued holiday pay which they refused as it was against company policy to pay holiday pay unless it was actually taken.
 It then asked for a loan to which the company also declined because they couldn’t make him a loan to that extent.
 In order to receive his holiday pay, Mr Sharp decided to quit his job.
-After receiving it he went on to an industrial tribunal to claim for unfair dismissal.
-In the tribunal, while the court found that the employers had not done anything wrong and Mr Sharp actually dismissed himself, he was still awarded compensation.
-They said the company ought to have leant over backwards to help their employee and because of their conduct, Mr Sharp received £659 in compensation.
+After receiving it he went on to an industrial tribunal to claim for constructive unfair dismissal.
+In the tribunal, while the court found that the employers had fundamentally acted incorrectly, and Mr Sharp actually left of his own accord, he was still awarded compensation.
+They said the company ought to have leant over backwards to help their employee and because of the employer’s conduct, Mr Sharp received £659 in compensation.

 - Business Advice